 Returns: Total number of keyword matches.
 List of tuples showing which keywords were found and how often.

-3. clean_message
+3. Function Name: clean_message

-Prepares the input message for keyword scanning by converting it to lowercase, removing punctuation, and collapsing extra spaces.
-(It may be over the top, but I didn’t know how else to fix my bugs; I later realized the reason for the bug was something I hadn’t taken into account but left this function in because you never know.)messagechar (str): Each punctuation character to be removed from the message.
+Description: Prepares the input message for keyword scanning by converting it to lowercase, removing punctuation, and collapsing extra spaces.
+(It may be over the top, but I didn’t know how else to fix my bugs; I later realized the reason for the bug was something I hadn’t taken into account but left this function in because you never know.)

+Parameters: message

+Variables: char (str): Each punctuation character to be removed from the message.

+Logical Steps:

 Convert the message to lowercase.